 - 10:50 – Coffee Break

-Could or should such processes rely, not primarily on nations, but on a provider-managed voluntary data and/or key recovery scheme that is certified and overseen by radically citizen-accountable, independent and competent international bodies?
-Could the inevitable added risk be essentially shifted from technical systems to on-site organizational processes?
+Could or should such processes rely on a provider-managed voluntary data and/or key recovery scheme that is certified and overseen by primarily-non-governmental radically citizen-accountable, independent and competent international body?
+Could the inevitable added risk be essentially shifted from technical systems to in-person organizational processes?

-- Intro to Trustless Computing Certification Body by Rufo Guerreschi, Trustless Computing Association.
+- Intro to Trustless Computing Certification Body proposal by Rufo Guerreschi, Trustless Computing Association.

-- Intro to Trustless Computing Certification Body by Rufo Guerreschi, Trustless Computing Association.
+- Intro to Trustless Computing Certification Body proposal by Rufo Guerreschi, Trustless Computing Association.

 - 13:00 – LUNCH BREAK